 Even Subliminal Promise of Payoff May Motivate Bigger Effort

 April 13, 2007 -- People tend to work harder for bigger payoffs, even when those payoffs are only faintly implied, a new study shows.

-The study puts a new spin on the "show me the money" motivation
+The study puts a new spin on the "show me the money" motivation theory.

-at University College London and the Universite Pierre et Marie Curie in Paris.
+The researchers included Mathias Pessiglione of the Institute of Neurology at University College London and the Universite Pierre et Marie Curie in Paris.

 They studied 18 healthy volunteers who were 18-39 years old.

 Before the experiment began, participants saw three pictures on a computer screen.
 One picture showed a British pound coin.
 Another picture showed a British penny.
 The third image was an abstract graphic design.